laralove143/larabot/README.md

 Has a function to set up tracing with a formatter, environment filtering, conditional journald support, and log crate compatibility.

+### 📡 Event Handling

+Provides methods to handle the ready event, errors that occur while handling events or while receiving an event.

 ### 🎨 Colors

 Allows you to use [Discord-defined colors](https://discord.com/branding) with an enum the crate provides.